MicrowaveChan/Personal_Website/README.md

 Personal Website build with HTML/ CSS/ Bootstrap and Flask.
 Still a work in progress.

-*Waiting on Linode to allow smtp ports for contact form*

 [Live version](http://www.robertmichaud.xyz) deployed using nginx and gunicorn.